spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 - **Deprecate**: When a pack is deprecated, Palette displays a warning.
 You will still be able to create new cluster profiles using the pack and launch clusters using existing profiles that contain the pack.

-- **Delete**: When a pack is disabled, you will no longer be allowed to create new cluster profiles that using the pack.
+- **Disable**: When a pack is disabled, you will no longer be allowed to create new cluster profiles using the pack.
 Palette displays a message informing you to cut over to the newer version of the pack.
 However, you can still deploy new clusters using existing profiles that contain the deprecated pack.

 - **Delete**: When a pack is deleted, you will not be able to create new cluster profiles using the pack or launch new clusters using the existing profiles that contain the pack.
 Palette displays a message informing you to cut over to the newer version of the pack.
 There is no disruption to existing cluster workloads and will continue to be functional.

 <br />